Mike MadridCo-Founder, The Lincoln Project | Partner, GrassrootsLab

 In 2001 Madrid was named as one of America’s “Most Influential Hispanics” by Hispanic Business Magazine.
 Madrid has served on the Board of Directors of the American Association of Political Consultants (AAPC), as a fellow at The Unruh Institute for politics and as an adjunct lecturer on Race, Class and Partisanship at the University of Southern California.

-He co-founded The Lincoln Project and is currently serves as the co-Chair of the League of Minority Voters.
+He co-founded The Lincoln Project and currently serves as the co-Chair of the League of Minority Voters.